block-sam/NFT-preview-card/README.md

 # NFT-preview-card
-just a small project to always remember where it all began
+just a small project to always remind me where it all began